-The best way to prevent young people from the devastating impacting of youth homelessness is to prevent it from happening altogether.
+The best way to prevent young people from the devastating impact of youth homelessness is to prevent it from happening altogether.

-To do this, we need to understand its root causes.
+To do this, we need to understand the root causes.

 Centrepoint’s new report “Young, Employed and Homeless” examines homeless young people’s experiences of precarious employment, from temporary agency work to zero-hour contracts.
 Find out what more can be done to ensure young people find a route out of homelessness through secure employment.

 The Homelessness Reduction act marks a real turning point in the fight to end youth homelessness.
 Local authorities have more responsibility to those who are homeless or at risk of homelessness than every before.

 Young people in receipt of a prevention or relief duty are at crisis point.
 With the right support and resources, homelessness can be resolved and prevented.

 Relationship breakdown is the most common reason why young people become homeless.
 59 per cent of the young people who come to Centrepoint had to leave home for this reason.

 If you would like to be kept up to date with how we're supporting homeless young people through research, policy and campaigns, enter your email address below.